-As of 31 December 2016, Dar Al-Arkan is developing three residential and commercial projects: Shams Ar-Riyadh, located in Riyadh; Qasr Khozam, located in Jeddah; and the Juman Project, located in the Eastern Province between Dammam and Ras Tanura.
-Phase 1 of these three projects have an aggregate estimated cost of SAR 4.3 billion (U.S.\$1.1 billion) and cover approximately 12 million square metres of land.
-The projects are expected to include significant number of residential units, which will be either developed directly by Dar Al-Arkan or by Sub-Developers.
+As of 31 December 2017, Dar Al-Arkan is developing three residential and commercial projects, with the development of two master-planned communities with Shams Ar-Riyadh, located in Riyadh and Juman Project, located in the Eastern Province between Dammam and Ras Tanura and one other residential tower named I Love Florence in Dubai, United Arab Emirates.

+Phase 1 of the master-planned communities have an aggregate estimated cost of SAR 3.8 billion (U.S.\$1.0 billion) and cover approximately 11.4 million square metres of land.
+The master-planned communities are expected to include significant number of residential units, which will be either developed directly by Dar Al-Arkan or by Sub-Developers.
 Dar Al-Arkan expects to retain and lease a portion of these residential units, with the remainder to be offered for sale.
-For a further discussion of these projects, see the section below entitled "Dar Al-Arkan's Business Segments - Land Development Projects - Residential and Commercial Projects".
+For a further discussion of these projects, see the section below entitled "Completed Projects and Projects under Development".